 The Big Zombie Tour | The Walking Dead

-He abducts her and takes her down an abandoned road explaining what and why he was doing this.
+He abducts her and takes her down an empty road explaining what and why he was doing this.
 On the way, he stops at this motel to hot-wire a car which inadvertently trips the alarm system.
 In no time, they are swarmed by a herd of walkers but manage to kill enough of them to make a safe getaway.

 The next part of our journey took us to Haralson, Georgia.
 Like many small towns that have outlived its manufacturing past, there remain shadows of it left behind.
-This old mill (which was actually a former cotton gin) was used as a focal point of the opening credits during the entirety of Season three.
+This old mill was used as a focal point of the opening credits during the entirety of Season three.

 The old mill is surrounded by other familiar landmarks used throughout that season.
-The tentacles that you see behind the feed mill are these five dilapidated grain silos.
-It is the place where Merle played pied piper with a car radio in order to lure walkers to Woodbury to finish off the Governor and his men.
+The tentacles that you see behind the feed mill are these five old grain silos.
+It is the place where Merle played pied piper with a car radio to lure walkers to Woodbury to finish off the Governor and his men.

-As a result, she was able to take the life of their son some time later.
-Also, he felt abandoned by Rick who promised to contact him every day via a walkie-talkie but that promise was quickly discarded as soon as Rick found his own family.
+As a result, she was able to take the life of their son sometime later.
+Also, he felt abandoned by Rick who promised to contact him every day via a walkie-talkie.
+But that promise was quickly discarded as soon as Rick found his own family.

 When they cross paths again, it’s ‘clear’ that Morgan’s mental health is compromised.
-He’s gone back to secure all of the munitions from the Sheriff’s office and has built a veritable fortress to protect himself from the walkers on the top floor of an abandoned building.
+He’s gone back to secure all of the munitions from the Sheriff’s office.
+He’s built a veritable fortress to protect himself from the walkers on the top floor of an abandoned building.

 If you happen to be visiting the Atlanta area or may already live here, do yourself a favor.
 If you love the Walking Dead, this tour is a must see.
-Don’t wait too long, we were a little bummed to learn that the majority of the Woodbury ‘set’ as well as the prison, were not only destroyed on screen but off screen as well.
+Don’t wait too long.
+We were a little bummed to learn that the majority of the Woodbury ‘set’ as well as the prison, were not only destroyed on screen but off screen as well.